loopwerk/loopwerk.io/content/articles/2023-03-03-setting-up-debian-11.md

 # Setting up a Debian 11 server for SvelteKit and Django

 I recently had to set up a brand new server for a website running on SvelteKit and its API running on Django.
 I used a virtual server from [Hetzner](https://www.hetzner.com/cloud) running Debian 11.
-A CCX22 instance to be exact: 4 dedicated vCPUs, 16 GB of RAM and 160 GB of disk space, with 20 TB of traffic included, all for €45 per month.
-If you use my [referral link](https://hetzner.cloud/?ref=WZ6oJ9LrNtzM) when signing up for a cloud server, you'll get €20 in credits.
+A CCX22 instance to be exact: 4 dedicated vCPUs, 16 GB of RAM and 160 GB of disk space, with 20 TB of traffic included, all for €45 per month - although you can also get a server for as little as €3.79 per month!
+And if you use my [referral link](https://hetzner.cloud/?ref=WZ6oJ9LrNtzM) when signing up for a cloud server, you'll get €20 in credits.

 I am a software developer and setting up servers and hosting isn't something I normally do, so I followed a bunch of different tutorials.
-In this article I want to combine all these tutorials, mostly for future me, but hopefully you'll find it useful as well.

-Most of this information came from the following tutorials, so check them out if you want more in-depth explanation of the commands:
+In this article I want to combine all this information, mostly for future me, but hopefully you'll find it useful as well.
+Most of the info came from the following tutorials, so check them out if you want more in-depth explanations of the commands:

 - https://www.digitalocean.com/community/tutorials/initial-server-setup-with-debian-11
 - https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-debian-11